G-Elo: Generalization of the Elo algorithm by modelling the discretized margin of victory: Modeling and rating in multi-level games

+The updates of the \gls{gelo} algorithm defined in \eqref{algo.ij} have exactly the same form as those of the conventional Elo algorithm (as well as, the Elo-Davidson algorithm) defined in \eqref{Elo.basic}.
+Thus, the \gls{gelo} algorithm can be considered as a true generalization of the Elo rating algorithm being able to deal with arbitrarily defined \gls{mov}.
+In the case of binary and ternary games, the Elo and the Elo-Davidson algorithms are special instances of the \gls{gelo} rating.
+In particular: \begin{itemize} \item For the binary games, \ie with $J=1$, Eq.~\eqref{G.z.c} is reduced to

 and we attribute the score $\tilde{y}=1$ to the winning, and $\tilde{y}=0$ to the losing team.
-Thus we recover the conventional Elo rating algorithm for the binary games. \item For ternary games, \ie with $J=2$, \eqref{G.z.c} becomes
+Thus we recover the conventional Elo rating algorithm for the binary games. \item For ternary games, $J=2$ and we augment the score space $\tilde\mcY$ to include $\tilde{y}=\frac{1}{2}$ for the draw, and Eq.~\eqref{G.z.c} becomes